dmwit/nurse-sveta/schema-design.md

 The `game` and `index` together are the primary key.

-## pill\_sequence
+## pill sequence

+There are two tables here, one named `pill_sequence` and one named `pill`.
+The store the same information, but in different formats; sometimes one format is convenient, sometimes the other.
+The `pill_sequence` table has just two fields:

+* `id` (the primary key): no special meaning/format other than being unique per sequence
-* `sequence_hash`: the sha256 hash of the pills in the sequence, concatenated and in [maryodel protocol format](maryodel/protocol/README.md).
-For example, for the sequence containing just two pills, the first with yellow on the left and blue on the right, the second with red in both halves, you would hash the bytes of the ASCII string `rwqu`, getting a hash of
+* `pills`: the pills in the sequence, concatenated and in [maryodel protocol format](maryodel/protocol/README.md).
+For example, for the sequence containing just two pills, the first with yellow on the left and blue on the right, the second with red in both halves, this field would have the bytes of the ASCII string `rwqu`.

-        8f3441cdfd8ed2aa72b58e8b9df7a20817ded2b818170c2b654376374e2e46aa
+The `pill` table stores pills one per row:

+* `sequence`: foreign key for the `pill_sequence` table
 * `index`: indices start at 0, count up, and are dense
 * `pill`: two bytes in maryodel protocol format describing the pill; calculate as the first byte\*256 + the second byte

-The `sequence_hash` and `index` together are the primary key.
+In the `pill` table, the `id` and `index` together are the primary key.

-A minor side calculation: if you would like to store 2^40 hashes, and have a probability of 2^-40 or less of a collision, you need a ~119-bit hash.
-Those numbers are already both pretty overkill, so 256 bits is completely ridiculous, but hey.
-It's simple.

 ## pause